Optimal investment under multiple defaults risk: A BSDE-decomposition approach: Backward recursive system of BSDEs

 \subsection{BSDE characterization by verification theorem}

-In this section, we show that a solution $(Y^k)_k$ to the recursive system indexed BSDEs provides actually the solution to the optimal investment problem in terms of the value functions $V^k$, $k$ $=$ $0,\ldots,n$, in \reff{defVkdyn}.
-As a byproduct, we get the uniqueness of this system of BSDEs, and a description of an optimal strategy by means of the solution to these BSDEs.
+In this section, we show that a solution $(Y^k)_k$ to the recursive system indexed BSDEs actually provides the solution to the optimal investment problem in terms of the value functions $V^k$, $k = 0,\ldots ,n$, in \eqref{defVkdyn}.
+As a byproduct, we get the uniqueness of this system of BSDEs and a description of an optimal strategy by means of the solution to these BSDEs. \begin{Thm} The value functions $V^k$, $k = 0,\ldots,n$, defined in \eqref {defVndyn}, \eqref{defVkdyn}, from the decomposition of the optimal investment problem \eqref{defV0}, are given by